wsbctechnicalblog/wsbctechnicalblog.github.io/content/sharing-variables-amongst-agents.md

                 versionPublish:         $(versionToolbox)
 ```

-Sounds simple, right?

 ---

 # Setting the versionToolbox Variable

-After retrieving the semantic version, we run an inline PowerShell Core script to create an output variable, called **versionToolkit**.
+After retrieving the semantic version, we run an inline PowerShell Core script to create an output variable, called **versionToolkit**, in the **ContinuousIntegration** stage.

+> Create Development stage-specific versionToolkit version

 ```yml
     - task: PowerShell@2